Neuse River waterdog: Courtship

 A pair of Neuse River waterdogs crawl slowly, with the male trailing the female by 2–4 cm.
 The male positions his snout behind the rear legs of the female when she stops.
 The female has her gills flared, while the male has his close to the neck.
 The male then moves across her body at the base of her tail.
 Once parallel, the male begins to stroke the female with his chin.
 This stroking begins at the top of the head, moves roughly halfway down the female and back to the head.
 The female then raises her head each time the male's chin contacts her neck or head.
 This sequence repeats many times over a period of roughly 18 minutes.
 The male then circles the female in a clockwise direction while maintaining contact with her.
 After several slow circles are made, the males moves parallel to the female and places his limbs over her back.
 The pair remains in this position for 30 minutes and retreats.

 Diet and feeding

 Adults feed from the mouths of their retreats or move about in search of prey at night.
 Olfaction and sight play important roles in locating food.
 Animals are active away from cover at night, and also during raised water levels and increased turbidity.
 Individuals are inactive when stream temperatures exceed 18 °C.

 Adults mainly prey on snails, earthworms, isopods, amphipods, mayflies, stoneflies, caddisflies, true flies, and fish.
 Other prey include: slugs, leeches, spiders, crayfish, centipedes, millipedes, odonates, hellgrammites, beetles, caterpillars, and salamanders.
 Prey of larvae are mainly ostracods, copepods, mayflies, true flies, and beetles.
 Other prey items of larva include: earthworms, caldocerans, isopods, amphipods, collembolans, odonates, and stoneflies along with other insects.

 Predation

 Mainly preyed on by fish, Neuse River waterdogs produce chemical defenses to ward off these predators.

+Conservation

+While the Neuse River waterdog is overall ranked of least concern by the International Union for Conservation of Nature, they are assessed as having a decreasing population trend.
+Predominant threats to the species are habitat degradation and destruction due to agricultural pollution, development and humans' modification of streams by channelization and impoundment.
+The U.S. Fish and Wildlife Service declared the Neuse River waterdog a federally threatened species under the Endangered Species Act of 1973 in 2021, with designation of critical habitat.